A Lodge is Born

 March 19, 1915

 A group of Masonic Brothers gathered at the home of Harry .
 Miller on March..19, 1915, to discuss the possibility of forming a lodge at Elizabethtown.
 This group elected Richard H. Lawry, President and Henry T. Horst as Secretary.
 They agreed to pay a $10.00 membership fee and if a warrant is obtained a membership fee for new Masons would be $50.00.
 This Hall Association would be composed of all charter members and they then elected Henry U. Coble as treasurer.
 A second meeting of this group numbering twenty assembled at the Miller home.
 They agreed that if a Lodge is warranted they should then rent Heisey”s Hall at East Bainbridge and South Market Streets.
 With light, heat and water included, the building rent was $180.00 per annum.
 A committee was formed to “wait” on the Right Worshipful Grand Master and Grand Officers in regards to obtaining a Warrant.
-The committee was composed of Richard H. Lawry, Henry T. Horst, Henry U. Coble, Charles B. Dierolf and Henry Miller.
+The committee was composed of Richard H. Lawry, Henry T. Horst, Henry U. Coble, Charles B. Dierolf and Harry Miller.

 April 28, 1915